Master of Specialist Inclusive Education

 - 4 credit points of research units including a research paper

-- 3 course electives
+- 3 credit points of course electives

 - option 3: